paulroden/eud/ReadMe.md

  - [ ] MacOS launchd integration (set default server to launch on login/boot?)

  - [ ] `System::new_all()` from `sysinfo` can probably be slimmed-down

+ - [ ] How about a `new` command that creates an instance specifically for a working directory / project?